INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 - Tree-based models
   - combine a series of binary choices, such as thresholds on the values of various attributes.
-  - They are particularly suited to tabular data where columns are quantity of different nature (age, height, job title), a mixing of categorical and continuous variables, or have missing values.
+  - They are particularly suited to tabular data where columns are quantities of different nature (age, height, job title), a mixing of categorical and continuous variables, or have missing values.
   - The gradient boosted trees (HistGradientBoostingRegressor and Classifier) are typically goto methods when there are more than a few thousands of samples